Npaganini73/Hello-world/README.md

 Hello guys!

+My name is Júlio.
-Júlio here, I like Python, data science and machine learning.
+I'm like Python and I'm interesded in machine learning.
+And I'm learning data science.